tamarakorr/stepup-demo/README.md

 * Add missing placeholders
 * Add text autofocus for Volunteer and NGO profile creation
 * Use 'sign in' (two words) consistently
-* '1 volunteers' or '1 vacancies' text if filters result in one record - use pluralize() correctly
+* When filters result in one record - '1 volunteers' or '1 vacancies' text - use pluralize() correctly
 * Google Maps tooltips - Support both mouseover/mouseout and click events
+  Note: Google Maps does not pass a close() event, causing minor bug when hovering after infowindow has been clicked and closed once.

 ###Not needed for demo (?)
 * Corporate reporting/analytics system